 - Hand sanitizer

 - Makeup – powder foundation, eyeliner, eyebrow pen, mascara, SPF 15 lip gloss, concealer

 Standard toiletry items in sizes of 100ml or less in case I am carrying my bag on.
-We got the coconut oil in Thailand and I used it as a mosquito repellant and body moisterizer.
-The deet is for more heavy duty use.
+We got the coconut oil in Thailand and I used it as a mosquito repellant and body moisturizer.
+I also had a more heavy-duty mosquito repellant when needed.